Junicornus/Movie-Trailer-Website/README.md

 Please download Source Code of the the modules.
 Save them on your computer.
 Folder must be the same for all documents.
 Included documents are: entertainment_center.py, media.py, fresh_tomatoes.py
 Source: From GitHub you can simply clone or fork the documents: https://github.com/Junicornus/Movie-Trailer-Website

-RUN
+## RUN

 Running will automatically generate an HTML file in the current directory of run-py.-files.
 To generate the HTML file for the website, open entertainment_center.py with Python 2.X and run it via [F5] or type the following command:

     $ python entertainment_center.py

-AUTHORS
+## AUTHORS

-    original source code of fresh_tomatoes.py by UDACITY: https://github.com/udacity/ud036_StarterCode changes made in HTML section by Jennifer Nicolay entertainment.py and media.py written by Jennifer Nicolay
+Original source code of fresh_tomatoes.py by UDACITY: https://github.com/udacity/ud036_StarterCode Changes made in HTML section by Jennifer Nicolay entertainment.py and media.py written by Jennifer Nicolay

-THANKS
+## THANKS

 Thanks go to Udacity for providing the original fresh_tomatoes.py file to easily generate an HTML file from the other modules.

-COPYRIGHT/LICENSE
+## COPYRIGHT/LICENSE

-    All rights reserved.
+Open Source.
+Feel free to contribute.